 Takeaways from Scott Winship:

--There is a necessity when applying to grants to focus on a single project and to create work samples that are complete and can summarize the quality of work expected in this project.
+When applying for grants, focus on a single project and create work samples that are complete and can summarize the quality of work expected in this project.

 Takeaways from these two panels:

 Think of your music performance as an EVENT or a SHOW—a concrete project that involves multiple people and collaboration.

 Your project should come as an original PACKAGE and not just a piece of music—built-in should be a consideration of the performing ensemble, the actors or directors in the case of dramatic productions, etc.—a TEAM.